 Washington Street Corridor

-The City and County of Denver and its contractor will begin the Washington Street 47th to 52nd Improvements Project in February 2026.
+The City and County of Denver and its contractor started the Washington Street 47th to 52nd Improvements Project in February 2026.
 The project will enhance this section of the Washington Street corridor by creating a mixed-use riverfront destination with connections to the South Platte River and the National Western Center.
 Improvements include full-depth street reconstruction and widening; new travel lanes and on-street parking; multi-use sidewalks; upgraded sewer and storm drainage systems; and new traffic signals, lighting and landscaping.
 The project is funded by the 2021 Denver bond.

 Washington Corridor Design Map